With CEO shakeup, Twitter under pressure to please advertisers

 Among the challenges of advertising on Twitter are the site's fast-moving news scroll, which makes it less likely users will stop to click on an ad.
 Facebook and Instagram, by comparison, showcase photos and videos in ads and display them more effectively to users, making it more likely users will click on them.

 In April, Costolo said Twitter was forced to cut rates for direct response ads after they failed to deliver as promised.
-That led the company to cut its revenue forecast for the year as it anticipated making $4 million to $5 million less each quarter.
+That led the company to cut its revenue forecast for the year as it anticipated making $4 million (2.6 billion pounds) to $5 million less each quarter.

 Half a dozen ad executives interviewed by Reuters said they spend more money on rival platforms, such as Facebook and Google, because they have more users, better capture attention and provide more data on how advertisers can target consumers.